BeatrisIlieva/softuni-courseworks/python/theory.md

 The `widget` says as what type the input to be visualized as.
 For example a `CharField` may be visualized as `IntegerField`.

 ## Templates

 filters are functions that can accept one argument; filters can be chained

 to use custome filters or tags we need to create a directory with the name `templatetags`. to use it in a template we need to load it using the name of the file.

 As a first value the filter accepts the value that it is applied at in the template. as a second parameter it may accept an argument that is passed in the template using `:`.

 To use a filter we need to register it in the Library.
 Then to use a decorator

 the `url` tag is a simple tag because it returns the url as a string to which we need to redirect.

 `simple tag` can accept as many parameteres as we need.

 `inclusion tag` returns context and renders it into html.
 In the decorator as a first paarmeter we say what the name of the template is.
 If we want to get the entire context, we can say `takes_context=true` in the decorator.
 Then as a first parameter in the fictuion we need to accept the context

 `tag` (just tag) always accepts parser and a token and it returns a queryset. tags mignt be both self-closing andf tags that we need to close.

 `custom tags` accept at leat two arguments - a parse and a token, Django uses the parser to go throug each element of the template so as to parse it.
 The token contains information where the tag starts and where it ends.

 `@deconstructible` turns a python object - validator into a serializable structure -> tuple that has 3 elements -> the path to the validator, arguments and key-word arguments.
 We need `deconstructible` because validators are part of the migration files.
 So it turns a python object into a tuple and then from tuple into a python object.

 `Mixins` - are classes that we should not initialize.

 When we use on forms the method `forms.is_valid()`, the `is_valid()` method acces the `errors` property that calls the method `full_clean` (it cleans the fields and the form).The we can call `clean` method. `clean` method comes from `BaseModelForm`.
 It does not have implementation.
 It just returns `cleaned_data`.
 We use it to validate data if the validation includes two or more fields.

 We can clean a specific field by using `clean_fieldname`.
 However the validation is goign to be only applied on the form level - not the model.

-is_valid -> self.errors -> full_clean -> _clean_fileds
+is_valid -> self.errors -> full_clean -> \_clean_fileds
 The `_clean_fileds` checks if we have used `clean_fieldname` and if we have it ut calls it

 `modelform_factory` is a function that helps us to create dynamic forms (for example the form to include certain fields if a user is admin or a regular user)

 `modelformset_factory` is a function that allows us to generate multiple forms.

 `crispy forms` we mainly use to achieve better stilization.

+`view` is a callable, that accepts at least one parameter - the request and retirns an https response.

+the class `View` is the base class for all views.

+The `View` class has an `as_view` method.
+Owing to the `as_view` method a CBV is callable.
+Inside the `as_view` method is the `view` function.
+The `as_view` method returns the `view` function.
+The `view` function returns the `dispath` method.
+The `dispath` method checks if the http method in the request is present in the allowed http methods.
+If we haven't defined the requested method in our CBV the `dispatch` method returns `http_method_not_allowed`.
+The `dispatch` mthod returns `handler` if e have defined a method with the request name.
+The handler is our method.